go-monk/playing-with-tls/README.md

 hello
 ```

 We see it gets echoed back.
 In plaintext, unencrypted.
+This makes Eve very happy.

 ## HTTPS